supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 In this task, you will create an indicator in Microsoft Sentinel.

-1. In Microsoft Sentinel, select the **Threat intelligence** option in the Threat management area.
+1. In Microsoft Sentinel, On the left menu, select the **Threat intelligence** option in the Threat management area.

 1. Select **+ Add New** from the command bar.

 1. Review the different indicator types available in the *Types* dropdown.
 Select the **domain-name**.
 Enter your initials in the Domain box.
-An example would be **onmicrosoft.com**.
+You can use **onmicrosoft.com**.

 1. For the *Threat types*, add **malicious-activity** and select **OK**.